Well, the answer’s yes of course – but you want to know why.

-Of course Jess has a LinkedIn account – she’s had it for… well, ages.
-When she left her corporate role she updated it, making sure she’d identified the right skills and including lots of detail about her previous experience – well, the bits she could remember anyway.
-She’s also added a bit about herself, what she wants from her new role and why she makes a good PM, that’s all she needs isn’t it!?
+Of course, Jess has a LinkedIn account – she’s had it for… well, ages.
+She updated it when she left her corporate role, making sure she was identifying the right skills and including lots of detail about her experience – well, the bits she could remember anyway.
+She also talks a bit about herself (even though she hates that kind of thing), her summary says why she makes a good PM, that’s all she needs, isn’t it!?

-Sometimes Jess browses her feed, get’s involved in Fred’s conversations about the perils of outsourcing and posts about a networking event she’s attended or book she’s reading.
+Sometimes Jess browses her feed.
+She gets involved in Fred’s conversations about the perils of outsourcing and posts about networking events she attended or books she has read.